hellaxe/pio-sparklingwater-template/README.md

 $ pio build
 ```

 Train the engine.
-This will take several minutes.
+This may take several minutes.
 ```
 $ pio train
 ```

 Deploy the engine.
-This will take several minutes.
+This may take several minutes.
 ```
 $ pio deploy
 ```